Home Divorce Page 5

 Article 12

-to hold the hearing, decide on the time, place, president and agenda of the hearing, and shall notify the interested parties registered
+on the time and place for holding the hearing, the president of the hearing and the agenda of the hearing, etc., and shall notify

 Article 13

-The president of the hearing shall exercise the following powers in the hearing:
+The president of a hearing shall exercise the following powers in the hearing:

-to confirm the identifications of the participants of the hearing;
+confirming the identities of the attendants of the hearing;

-other matters needed to be decided on in the hearing.
+other matters needed to be decided in the hearing.

 Article 14

-Each interested party of a hearing may either have its legal representative or principle responsible person participate the hearing,
+An interested party participating in a hearing may send its legal representative or principal to attend the hearing, or entrust 1

 Article 15

-An interested party or the government of an interested country (region) participating a hearing shall bear the following obligations:
+An interested party participating in a hearing shall bear the following obligations:

 Article 16